 Literacy is a focus for the Rotary Club of Sacramento.
-Our Club participates in local community Literacy Projects like Dictionary Distribution, High School Speech Contests and the Walk 4 Literacy.
+Our Club participates in local community Literacy Projects like Dictionary Distribution and our High School Speech Contest.

 Dictionary Distribution Program

-In January 2019, more than two dozen Rotary Club of Sacramento volunteers distributed 900 dictionaries to 3rd graders at 10 schools in the Sacramento area.
-We went into classrooms and showed kids how to use the dictionaries.
-For many, these were the first book the kids had ever owned.
+In the spring of 2023, more than two dozen Rotary Club of Sacramento volunteers will distribute more than 900 dictionaries to third graders at more than a dozen under-served schools in the Sacramento area.
+They will go into classrooms and show kids how to use the dictionaries.
+For many, these will be the first book the kids had ever owned.

 International Literacy Projects